Treat yourself to a weekend at one of these romantic castles

 Contact: +44 (0)844 815 9833, bespokehotels.com

 Clan Ramsay retained a stronger hold over their castle, Dalhousie (above), for longer than any other family in the history of Scotland.
 So, if safety is your concern, you can’t beat this 13th-century fortification just eight miles south of Edinburgh.
 From basic needs to your most superfluous, this four-star property is now at its peak of comfort, complete with a luxurious thermal spa.
 Many surviving features whisper secrets in your ears as you peruse its 11-foot-thick walls and 11 acres of grounds.
 A mural staircase leading from the castle’s 120-seat banqueting hall speaks of royal ghosts of the castle’s past: King Edward I spent the night here in 1298 before travelling to Falkirk where he defeated William Wallace.
 Meanwhile, the original drawbridge-raising mechanism survives to tell the tale of how Sir Alexander Ramsay withstood a six-month siege at Dalhousie laid by King Henry IV of England – Dalhousie proved to be the last castle in Scotland to be besieged by an English king in person.
-This formidable hotel gets you into the medieval spirit with falconry and archery available on-site.
+This formidable hotel gets you into the medieval spirit with falconry and archery available on-site, making it easily one of the best Scottish castles to stay in.
 Then dine on the sophisticated creations of the hotel’s French head chef, Francois Giraud, in the barrel-vaulted Dungeon Restaurant.

 Price: From £180 per double per night